lucyZihanZ/HardGNN/README.md

-# HardGNN: Hard Negative Sampling Enhancement for SelfGNN
+# HardGNN: Hard Negative Contrastive Learning for Sequential Recommendation

 ## Overview
-HardGNN is an enhanced version of SelfGNN that incorporates hard negative sampling with InfoNCE contrastive loss to improve sequential recommendation performance.
-This implementation builds upon the original SelfGNN framework and adds sophisticated negative sampling strategies for better learning efficiency.
+HardGNN extends the SelfGNN framework by incorporating hard negative sampling into contrastive learning, using the InfoNCE loss to better separate positive and negative item representations.
+Designed for **sequential recommendation systems**, HardGNN enhances learning efficiency and recommendation accuracy by focusing on informative, challenging negatives.

 ## Attribution & Citation